Ivy Williams: Education

 Williams studied law at the Society of Oxford Home Students (later St Anne's College), the third woman to study law at Oxford University.
-By 1903, she had completed all her law examinations, but was prevented by the prevailing regulations concerning the qualification of women at Oxford from matriculating or receiving her BA, MA and BCL until the regulations were reformed in 1920.
-She obtained LLB from the University of London in 1901, and LLD from the same university in 1903.
+By 1903, she had completed all her law examinations, but was prevented by the prevailing regulations concerning the qualification of women at Oxford from matriculating or receiving her BA, MA, and BCL until the regulations were reformed in 1920.
+She obtained Bachelor of Laws (LLB) degree from the University of London in 1901, and LLD from the same university in 1903.

 After the Sex Disqualification (Removal) Act 1919 came into force in December 1919, which abolished the prohibition on women becoming barristers, she joined the Inner Temple as a student on 26 January 1920 after Theodora Llewelyn Davies.
+Olive Clapham was the first woman to pass bar finals examinations (in May 1921), but she would not be called to the bar until 1924.
 Williams became England's first female barrister when she was called to the bar on 10 May 1922, having received a certificate of honour (first class) in her final bar examination in Michaelmas 1921 which excused her from keeping two terms of dinners.
 Her call to the bar was described by the Law Journal as "one of the most memorable days in the long annals of the legal profession".
-She was soon followed by other women, including Helena Normanton.
+She was soon followed by other women, including Helena Normanton and Jane Sissmore.